Capstone Project A (AMME5020)

 UNIT OF STUDY

 Students are asked to write a thesis based on a research project, which is very often related to some aspect of a staff member's research interests.
 Some projects will be experimental in nature, others may involve computer-based simulation, feasibility studies or the design, construction and testing of equipment.
-Direction of thesis work may be determined by the supervisor or be of an original nature, but in either case the student is responsible for the execution of the practical work and the general layout and content of the project itself.
-The final capstone report must be the student's individual work, although research is sometimes conducted in the framework of a group project shared with others.
-Students undertaking research on this basis will need to take care in ensuring the individual quality of their own research work and the final submission.
-The report will be judged on the extent and quality of the student's original work and particularly how critical, perceptive and constructive he or she has been in assessing his/her work and that of others.
+Direction of thesis work may be determined by the supervisor, however the student is expected to make a significant contribution to the direction of the project, and the student is responsible for the execution of the practical work and the general layout and content of the thesis itself.
+The final thesis must be the student's individual work, although research is sometimes conducted in the framework of a group project shared with others.
+Students undertaking research on this basis will need to take care in ensuring the individual quality of their own research work and the final thesis submission.
+The thesis will be judged on the extent and quality of the student's original work and particularly how critical, perceptive and constructive they have been in assessing thei work and that of others.
 Students will also be required to present the results of their findings to their peers and supervisors as part of a seminar program.

 Our courses that offer this unit of study